-Shareholder communications of \$66,832 (2016 - \$nil)
+Shareholder communications of \$226,411 (2016 - \$37,670)

-The increase in shareholder communications is the result of increased marketing and promotional activities following the QT in the third quarter of 2016.
+The increase in shareholder communications is the result of increased marketing and promotional activities as the Company increases activity.

-Travel and related costs of \$39,846 (2016 - \$nil)
+Travel and related costs of \$70,456 (2016 - \$36,123)

-Travel and related costs increased due to the increased marketing and promotional roadshows as well as travel to the newly-acquired properties.
+Travel and related costs increased due to the increased travel to the newly-acquired properties, as well as marketing and promotional roadshows.